Marry-your-rapist law: Hebrew Bible

+²⁸ If a man happens to meet a virgin who is not pledged to be married and rapes [תָּפַשׂ tāfaś][שָׁכַב šākhab] her and they are discovered, ²⁹ he shall pay her father fifty shekels of silver.
+He must marry the young woman, for he has violated [עָנָהׂ anah/inah] her.
+He can never divorce her as long as he lives.

 Bible translations interpret the passage differently, with many modern editions translating the term שָׁכַב šākhab as "to rape", where older translations usually preferred "to lie (with)".
-Similarly, most modern translations render תָּפַשׂ tāphaś as "to seize", whereas older translations generally preferred "to lay hold on".
+Similarly, most modern translations render תָּפַשׂ tāfaś as "to seize", whereas older translations generally preferred "to lay hold on".
 Finally, עָנָה anah/inah is almost universally translated as "to humble" in older English translations, but almost always as "to violate" in modern translations.
-The Good News Translation even rendered the passage as "he forced her to have intercourse with him", and God's Word Translation made it "he raped her".
+The Good News Translation even renders the passage as "he forced her to have intercourse with him", and God's Word Translation makes it "he raped her".
 Irrespective of whether or not the woman had given consent to the sexual act, or will give consent to marriage, the man is required to marry her by paying her parents a dowry to settle the matter.

 Some Christians believe that the command in Deuteronomy 22:28 does not refer to rape, but to a man enticing a woman to engage in consensual intercourse, as in the passage in Exodus 22:16–17, which also explicitly states the father's right to confirm or refuse the marriage.
-The Hebrew sometimes rendered as "rapes" here is the verb שָׁכַב šākab, which literally means "to lie (down)" or "to sleep", is sometimes used as a euphemism for "to lie/sleep (with someone)", and when the context adds force, it can mean "to rape", for example in Genesis 35:22 or 2 Samuel 13:14.
-Adjacent scriptures that speak of forced sexual relations with engaged (versus unengaged) virgins prescribe the death penalty for rapists (Deuteronomy 22:23-27).
-As apologist Kyle Butte argues, "It is clearly evident from the immediate context of Deuteronomy 22 that rape is not being discussed in verses 28-29," arguing that "verses 25-27 give a clear instance in which rape is being discussed. ...
+The Hebrew sometimes rendered as "rapes" here is the verb שָׁכַב šākab, which literally means "to lie (down)" or "to sleep"; it is sometimes used as a euphemism for "to lie/sleep (with someone)", and when the context adds force, it can mean "to rape", for example in Genesis 35:22 or 2 Samuel 13:14.
+Adjacent scriptures that speak of forced sexual relations with engaged (versus unengaged) virgins prescribe the death penalty for rapists (Deuteronomy 22:23–27).
+As apologist Kyle Butte argues, "It is clearly evident from the immediate context of Deuteronomy 22 that rape is not being discussed in verses 28–29 ... verses 25–27 give a clear instance in which rape is being discussed. ...
 The text says that the man who committed the crime 'shall die' (v.
 25)".
-But not all Christian scholars agree that Deuteronomy 22:28-29 is mere consensual fornication.
+But not all Christian scholars agree that Deuteronomy 22:28–29 is mere consensual fornication.
 Eugene H. Merrill (1994) pointed out: "At first glance, the next example, the rape of an unbetrothed girl, might appear to have been a lesser offense than those already described, but this was not the case at all.
-First, he seized (Heb. tāpaś, "lay hold of") her and then lay down (šākab) with her, a clear case of violent, coercive behavior."
+First, he seized (Heb. ׂtāpaś, 'lay hold of') her and then lay down (šākab) with her, a clear case of violent, coercive behavior."